[Updated post from September 15, 2021]

 Free shipping.
-Two words that send a shiver down a merchant’s spine.
-After all, a free shipping offer is never truly free; someone has to foot the cost – and increasingly, it’s the retailer.
+Two words that send a shiver down any merchant’s spine.
+After all, a free shipping offer is never truly free.
+Somebody has to foot the cost – and increasingly, it’s the retailer.

-But with the holiday season fast approaching, offering free shipping is going to be more important than ever for merchants to gain a competitive advantage.
-The ongoing COVID-19 pandemic is set to drive online shopping activity to new heights this year, meaning perks such as free shipping will play a big role in retailers’ ability to attract shoppers.
+With the holiday season now fast approaching, offering free holiday shipping is going to be more important than ever for merchants to gain a competitive advantage.
+Ongoing inflation and the consumer desire to save money are going to drive online shopping to new heights this year.
+This means that free shipping offers are going to play a key role in retailers’ ability to attract shoppers.

-This means that once again, consumers expecting ecommerce businesses to implement a suite of services to make shopping online more frictionless than ever – and free shipping is right at the top.
+This means that once again, consumers expect ecommerce businesses to implement a suite of services to make shopping online more frictionless than ever – and free shipping is right at the top.

 According to a holiday survey by Shopkick, a whopping 94% of customers said that free shipping was the perk they wanted most when shopping online this holiday season, followed closely by fast shipping (60%) while in-store pickup (BOPIS) and “Buy Now, Pay Later” come in much further behind at 19%.